Professional Qualifications

 Biography included in the Directory of Japan Specialists and Japanese Institutions in the United States and Canada (The Japan Foundation, 1989, 1995, 2007).

-Professional Association Memberships:
+Professional Association Memberships and Service: